urbit/docs/tutorials/arvo/ames.md

 Once all packets are received, the receiving Ames decrypts them, deserializes them, and puts them back together to form a message.

-### Acks
+### Acks and Nacks

-In this section we discuss acks, short for acknowledgements, which are small packets attesting that packets were successfully received.
-Ames makes use of acks maintain synchrony between two communicating parties.
+In this section we discuss acks and nacks.
+Ack is short for acknowledgement, which are small packets attesting that packets were successfully received.
+Ames makes use of acks to maintain synchrony between two communicating parties.
 Nacks are 'negative acknowledgments' and are used when something goes wrong.

-This topic is more complicated and so discussion of them is deferred.
+#### Acks

-Every message (i.e. a `%plea` or a `%boon`) is split up by Ames into some number of _fragments_ that are 1kB in size or less.
+Every message (i.e. a `%plea`, `%boon`, or naxplanation) is split up by Ames into some number of _fragments_ that are 1kB in size or less.
 The fragments are then encrypted and encapsulated into packets and sent along a flow.
 The message will be considered successfully